 Did you know you can flag iffy content?
 Adjust limits for Violence & Scariness in your kid's entertainment guide.Get started

 Did you know you can flag iffy content?
 Adjust limits for Language in your kid's entertainment guide.Get started

 Products & Purchases

 The IBM logo is featured prominently on computers.
 The astronauts watch, and are interviewed by, BBC News.
 Ironically enough, the space plane carrying Dr. Heywood Floyd from Earth to the space station is owned and operated by Pan Am, an air carrier that declared bankruptcy exactly 10 years before the year in which this movie takes place.

 Parents Need to Know

-For children 12 or older, 2001: A SPACE ODYSSEY can be a mind-boggling experience.
-In a series of dramatic vignettes, it introduces children to cosmic mysteries and gives them an opportunity and an incentive to grapple with issues that span the millennia.
-Younger children may be impressed by the drama, the special effects and the beautiful music, but may have a hard time following the plot.
+This science fiction masterpiece can be a mind-boggling experience for kids old enough to handle it.
+In a series of dramatic vignettes, 2001: A Space Odyssey introduces kids to cosmic mysteries and gives them an opportunity and an incentive to grapple with issues that span the millennia.
+Younger tweens may be impressed by the drama, the special effects, and the beautiful music but may have a hard time following the plot.
 In addition, they will lose patience with some of the longer segments dealing with space exploration.
-(The special effects used by Kubrick were revolutionary in their day, but will seem commonplace to children raised on Star Wars and Star Trek: The Next Generation).
+(The special effects used by Kubrick were revolutionary in their day but will seem commonplace to children raised on Star Wars and Star Trek: The Next Generation.)